-Responsibilities of Dordt College toward the Complainant
+Responsibilities of Dordt University toward the Complainant

 In cases of sexual assault, relationship violence, or stalking, the college will not seek disciplinary action toward the complainant for lesser offenses that may have occurred near the time of an assault.
 For example, an underage student who may have been drinking at the time of the assault, can report the assault without facing disciplinary action for the underage drinking.